 Identify which of the design alternatives from PDR were chosen as the final components for the launch vehicle.
 Describe why those alternatives are the best choices.

-Demonstrate that the designs are complete and ready to manufacture/procure.
+Demonstrate that the designs are complete and ready to manufacture/procure

-Discuss the integrity of design.
+Discuss the integrity of design

 Suitability of shape and fin style for mission